 CHSSP helped the government of Tanzania create the country’s first national system for managing HIV care in the country.
 The National Integrated Case Management System (NICMS), integrates health, social welfare, and social protection into one comprehensive system to care holistically for MVC and their families.
 JSI-trained community case workers use the NICMS to identify, track, manage and link MVC and their families to essential HIV services.

-CHSSP will leave behind stronger communities that are better able to identify at-risk populations, get them tested, link them to care, and retain them on treatment.
+CHSSP has left behind stronger communities that are better able to identify at-risk populations, get them tested, link them to care, and retain them on treatment.

 Achievements to date: